chloekim-one/chloekim-one.github.io/_pages/extracurricular.md

 -	Debate
 -	Patent (documeting)

-①	Sustained Commitment: More than three years -- Varsity, Orchestra, Research
+        ① {Sustained Commitment} More than three years -- Varsity, Orchestra, Research

-②	High-level Engagement: Professional Researches in Academic Circle and their Recognition (Acedemic Conferences)
+        ② {High-level Engagement} Professional Researches in Academic Circle and their Recognition (Acedemic Conferences)

-③	Notable Accomplishment: Regatta, Debate, Violin and Orchestra, and Spotlight presentations
+        ③ {Notable Accomplishment} Regatta, Debate, Violin and Orchestra, and Spotlight presentations